 Differentials: Side Bearings

-Side bearings are tapered bearings pressed onto the differential case that allow the case to spin inside the carrier.
+Side bearings are tapered bearings pressed onto the differential case, allowing the case to spin inside the carrier.
 Manufacturers use shims or threaded adjusting nuts to place a preload on these bearings.
-Proper preload keeps the case from wobbling inside the carrier and adjusts backlash between the ring and pinion gear.
+Proper preload keeps the case from wobbling inside the carrier and adjusts the backlash between the ring and pinion gear.

 Side bearing preload adjustment is crucial to the differential's operation.
-If this adjustment is too loose, the differential case will move in the carrier, resulting in damage to internal components like the ring and pinion gear.
-If adjusted too tightly, they'll overheat and turn blue, similar to suffering a lack of lubrication.
+If this adjustment is too loose, the differential case will move in the carrier, damaging internal components like the ring and pinion gear.
+They'll overheat and turn blue if adjusted too tightly.
 Faulty bearings make a growling sound that increases with rotational speed.
 This is true for differential side bearings.
 Misadjusted, worn, or faulty side bearings make a growling sound that increases with vehicle speed.